Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/14 Chapter-12 The Wizard Of Wines.md

 > A light drizzle begins to fall.
 Unpainted fences blindly follow the trail, which skirts north of a sprawling vineyard before bending south toward a stately building.
 The fog takes on ghostly forms as it swirls between the neatly tended rows of grapevines.
 Here and there, you see rope-handled half-barrels used for hauling grapes.
 North of the trail is a large stand of trees.
 A man wearing a dark cloak and cowl stands at the edge of the trees, beckoning you.
 ^594

-The beckoning figure is one of nine [[/5.
-Mechanics/Bestiary/Humanoid/Wereraven (VRGR).md|wereravens]] (LG male and female humans) hiding in the grove north of the vineyard.
+The beckoning figure is one of nine [[5.
+Mechanics\Bestiary\Humanoid\Wereraven (VRGR).md|wereravens]] (LG male and female humans) hiding in the grove north of the vineyard.
 If the characters ignore the cloaked figure and continue on to the winery, the wereravens keep their distance and wait to see what happens.

 ### The Martikov Family

 If the characters head toward the cloaked figure, the other wereravens emerge from the stand of trees and greet them in human form.
 They wear dark leather rain cloaks and cowls.

-One of them is the current owner of the winery and vineyard, [[/5.
-Mechanics/Bestiary/Npc/Davian Martikov (COS).md|Davian Martikov]], who is an old and suspicious man.
+One of them is the current owner of the winery and vineyard, [[5.
+Mechanics\Bestiary\Npc\Davian Martikov (COS).md|Davian Martikov]], who is an old and suspicious man.
 Until he trusts the characters, he says nothing about the stolen gems but tells them that evil druids and blights have attacked the winery and forced his family to take refuge in the woods.

 If the characters rid the winery of its invaders, Davian is grateful.
 Only then does he tell them that the vineyard's three magic "seeds" have been stolen.
 He describes them as gems the size and shape of pinecones, each one containing a glowing green light as bright as a torch.
 For the good of all Barovia, he urges the characters to travel to Berez (area U) and Yester Hill (area Y) to retrieve two of them.
 He has no idea what happened to the third gem.